Easy Homemade Recipes

 • Transfer to baking sheet and place on top of the tomato sauce.
 Make sure that the veal pieces do not overlap one another.
 Repeat until you have cooked and transferred all the veal pieces to the baking sheet.

-• Cover the veal generously with the remaining tomato sauce. (if the tomato sauce is thick you might want to add about ½ cup of water to it to dilute it before you pour it on the veal.)
+• Cover the veal generously with the remaining tomato sauce. (if the tomato sauce is thick you might want to add about ½ cup of broth to it to thin it out before you pour it on the veal.)
 Cover veal with foil and cook for 30 minutes.

 • Remove from oven and sprinkle mozzarella on veal pieces, return to oven and cook uncovered for 10 minutes.